 A. Hi @Udayappan Kumaresan!
 Our recording from this morning’s Orientation session is on the Google site - Here you go! https://bit.ly/microsoft-azure-challenge

-Q. How actually the 50 days of Udacity challenge works?
+Q. How actually the 50 days of Udacity challenge work?

 A. Hi @Suresh Kumar!
 Palak will have further details when it launches, but essentially, you’re pledging to study 30 minutes everyday for 50 days.
 You’ll have a dedicated channel for students who are participating in the challenge.
 You post a short daily log of what you studied that day!